03. The Source Chain: A Personal Data Store¶

 Source chain: your own data store¶

-The next stone in the pillar is a journal or log of every piece of data you've created.
-Only you have the authority to write to it, because it lives on your device and each entry must be signed by your private key.
+The next stone in the pillar is a chronological journal of every piece of data the user has created.
+Only the user has the authority to write to it; it lives on their device and each entry must be signed by their private key.
+This journal is called a source chain because every piece of data in a Holochain app (hApp) starts its life here.

 This journal starts with two special system entries called ‘genesis’ entries:

 - The hash of the DNA.
-Because the DNA constitutes the 'rules of play' for all agents in your app's network, this entry shows that you have seen and agree to abide by those rules.
+Because the DNA constitutes the ‘rules of play’ for everyone in the app, this entry shows that you have seen and agree to abide by those rules.

 - Your agent ID.
-This contains your public key.
+This contains your public key as a record of your digital identity.
 The signatures on all subsequent entries must match this public key in order to be valid.
+This entry can also contain extra information necessary for gaining entry to the network, such as an invite code or proof of paid dues.

 After this comes the app entries or user data.
-As a developer, you define the format and custom validation rules for each type of app entry that your app needs.
-They can contain anything that fits into a string, but we give you tools to automatically convert from Rust structs to JSON and back again.
+As a developer, you define the format and validation rules for each type of app entry that your DNA deals with.
+An entry can contain anything that fits into a string, but most of the time you’ll want to give it structure using JSON.
+Our SDK gives you the tools to automatically convert from Rust data structures to JSON and back again.

 Other special system entry types may show up, but we’ll get to those later.

-An entry on your source chain must not be modified once it's been committed.
-This is important, because your source chain is a record of actions you've taken in the app.
+An entry on your source chain must not be modified once it’s been committed.
+This is important, because your source chain is a record of all the things you’ve done in the app, and your peers may need to check this record in order to validate an entry.

-- When the DNA wants to create an entry, it first validates the entry according to its rules.
+- When the DNA wants to create an entry for you, it first validates its content according to the rules defined for its type.
+This protects you from accidentally producing bad data.

-- It then asks the conductor to sign the entry with your private key.
+- It then asks your conductor to sign the entry with your private key.

-- The conductor saves the entry as the next item in your source chain.
+- Your conductor saves the entry as the next item in your source chain.

-This lets us detect man-in-the-middle attacks on entry data.
-But it still doesn't tell us whether the source chain itself has been tampered with.
+This lets us detect man-in-the-middle attacks on entry data, but it still doesn’t tell us whether anyone has tampered with the order of entries in the source chain.

 Let’s take a closer look at the header.
 Along with the signature, it includes the hash of the previous header, a timestamp, and the entry’s type.

-Let's look even closer at that first line in the header.
+Let’s look even more closely at that first line in the header.

 This is what ensures the integrity of the entire source chain.
-It points back to the previous entry's header, which points back to its previous entry's header, and so forth.
-With a paper journal, you can tell if someone's ripped out a page, glued a new page in, or taped a sheet of paper over an existing page.
-If you share your journal with someone else, they can verify its integrity in the same way.
+It points back to the previous entry’s header, which points back to its previous entry’s header, and so forth.
+With a paper journal, it’s obvious when someone’s ripped out a page, glued a new page in, or taped a sheet of paper over an existing page.
 This chain of header hashes is the digital equivalent.

 Holochain’s answer is simple—somebody will notice.
 More on that in the next concept!